 Network of Educators Equipped with SM Educational Tools

 The CESMII education plan also calls for Instructor-Led Education which is the most popular type of technical education when combined with hands-on learning activities.
 CESMII will develop a small number of trainers for education on SM and SMIP fundamentals, but the greater scope of the Education Content Strategy will require the network of partner educators that are delivering SM education at a national scale through their own organizations.
-CESMII intends to make a Catalog of CESMII Recognized SM Education options from the educator network available through the website.
+CESMII offers a Catalog of CESMII Recognized SM Education options from the educator network available through the website.

 CESMII’s SM Integrated Ecosystem includes a national SM Educator Network engaged in SM education innovation including the development of SM curriculum and SM technology equipped labs for hands-on training.
 Key representatives from this network are engaged through CESMII’s Education Committee in validating, prioritizing and executing the CESMII education plan including participating in CESMII co-funded Education Projects.